7innovations/FixU-Machine-Learning/README.md

 # **FixU-Machine-Learning**
 A machine learning-based solution for depression detection.
-This repository contains notebooks, models, and other resources to support FixU depression detection features.
+This repository contains models, training scripts, and other resources to support the mental health detection feature of FixU.
 ---
 ## **Features**
 - **Depression Detection**: Using supervised learning to detect depression based on user activity surveys.